DanPongo/Easy-Travel-frontend/README.md

 This project is licensed under the MIT License.
 ```

-You can use this text as your README.md file on GitHub.
+You can use this updated text with code examples as your README.md file on GitHub.